Justin-P-Chambers/MLB-Playoff-Win-Percentage-Analysis/README.md

 # MLB Playoff Win Percentage Analysis
- Investigating the relationship between primary regular season metrics and playoff win percentage in Major League Baseball
+ Investigating the relationship between primary regular season metrics and playoff win percentage in the MLB